-Every month we’ll be highlighting a new THEME; a theme that will guide and stimulate conversations, inspire growth, and ignite focus, production, positivity, movement, and JOY for everyone.
-Every #4ptFriday we’ll be sharing our thoughts, tips, practices and insights on these themes and we’ll share HOW we integrate these tools to nourish our core values that build and maintain our business.
+For the next few posts, we’ll be highlighting a new THEME; a theme that will guide and stimulate conversations, inspire growth, and ignite focus, production, positivity, movement, and JOY for everyone.
+We’ll be sharing our thoughts, tips, practices and insights on these themes and we’ll share HOW we integrate these tools to nourish our core values that build and maintain our business.
 From managing business chaos, to the practice of good design; from lifestyle and family to just plain FUN, it’s these core themes and values that help build strong foundations for the “crazy” that an entrepreneurial life brings!
 And I think we all probably know a thing or two about “crazy”.

 To create an effective organizational structure and productive team culture (especially in an extremely time sensitive business like design-build as well as in a family), one must first START.

-I know, I know, it’s a little ironic that it’s the END of January and we are talking about organization as the rest of the world seems to think that the only magic date to start anything is January 1st, and if you didn’t have your planners and vision boards ready, you’ve failed (not); and seeing as we’re already more than halfway through the month and we are just getting started on something we target planned to put out in the beginning of the new year…I think it’s important to talk about the concept of STARTING.
+I know, I know, it’s a little ironic that it’s almost the end of the year and we are talking about organization, as the rest of the world seems to think that the only magic date to start anything NEW is January 1st, and if you didn’t have your planners and vision boards ready by December, you’ve failed (not); and seeing as we’re already in the last quarter of the year and we are just getting started on something we target planned to put out in the beginning of the new year…I think it’s important to talk about the concept of STARTING.

 Perfection is overrated.